Adosis/TTGO_TWatch_WordClock/README.md

 After installing the Arduino IDE and the library you can download the wordclock-package.
 Please download the zip-file end extract it in an own folder.
 Load the file „t-watch_wordclock_V1_0.ino“ into the arduino IDE.
 By double-click on the file name.
 Arduino will start automatically and the file will be loaded In the Arduino IDE choose“ file“ --> „open“ (or STRG+o) and select the file to open
-After the file has been loaded you will find 4 tabs at the top oft he Arduino IDE
+After the file has been loaded you will find 4 tabs at the top of the Arduino IDE:

 t-watch_wordclock_V1_0:	    the main program of the wordclock calcMatrix.c:			          an outsourced part of the program FreeSans12ptWordclock.h:	  The file with the used font.
 This font is a variation of the FreeSans12pt7p.h of ardufruit_GFX included in the T-watch-library. config.h:	                  A file to select the hardware.
                             Please be sure that the line
                             „#define LILYGO_WATCH_2020_V1    // To use T-Watch2020 , please uncomment this line "
                             is really uncomment.
 That means, that the two // at the beginning of the line were deleted.